cryptobuks1/checkonchain/research_articles/rough_consensus/ep2_triple_entry_accounting.md

 ## Intro (DRAFT)
 Welcome to Rough Consensus.

-This is our experiment with **honest and candid conversations** about cryptocurrencies.
+This is our experiment with **Honest and Candid conversations** about the cryptocurrency space.

-We discuss anything which comes to mind regarding **Fundamentals, Technicals and On-chain Analysis**.
+We discuss anything that comes to mind regarding **Fundamentals, Technicals and On-chain Analysis**.

 I'm joined by my good friends Permabull Nino and Mister Black, gentlemen, how are we doing?